moskytw/mosql/docs/index.rst

 The main features:

-1. Easy-to-learn --- Everything is just plain data structure or SQL keyword.
+1. Easy-to-learn --- Everything is just a plain Python object or SQL keyword.
 2. Flexible --- The query it builds fully depends on the structure you provide.
 3. Secure --- It prevents the SQL injection from both identifier and value.
-4. Fast --- It just translates Python data structure into SQL.
+4. Fast --- It simply translates the Python data structures into SQLs.

 It is just more than SQL.